-1. The school board shall appoint a Graduation Standards Implementation Committee which shall advise the school board on implementation of the state and local graduation requirements, including K-12 curriculum, assessment, student learning opportunities, and other related issues.
-Recommendations of this committee shall be published annually to the community.
+1. The Advisory Committee shall also advise the school board on implementation of the state and local graduation requirements, including K-12 curriculum, assessment, student learning opportunities, and other related issues.
+Recommendations of the Advisory Committee shall be published annually to the community.
 The school board shall receive public input and comment and shall adopt or update this policy at least annually.
-The Graduation Standards Implementation Committee will be comprised of the Advisory Committee for Comprehensive Continuous Improvement of Student Achievement.

 2. The school board shall annually review and determine if student achievement levels at each school site meet federal expectations.
-If the school board determines that student achievement levels at a school site do not meet federal expectations and the site has not made adequate yearly progress for two consecutive school years, the Graduation Standards Implementation Committee shall work with the school site to adopt a plan to raise student achievement levels to meet federal expectations.
-The Graduation Standards Implementation Committee may seek assistance from the Commissioner of the Minnesota Department of Education (MDE) (Commissioner) in developing a plan which must include parental involvement components.
+If the school board determines that student achievement levels at a school site do not meet federal expectations and the site has not made adequate yearly progress for two consecutive school years, the Advisory Committee shall work with the school site to adopt a plan to raise student achievement levels to meet federal expectations.
+The Advisory Committee may seek assistance from the Commissioner of the Minnesota Department of Education (MDE) (Commissioner) in developing a plan which must include parental involvement components.

 3. The educational assessment system component utilized by the school board to measure individual students’ educational progress must be based, to the extent annual tests are administered, on indicators of achievement growth that show an individual student’s prior achievement.
 Indicators of achievement and prior achievement must be based on highly reliable statewide or districtwide assessments.
 The school board will utilize models developed by the Commissioner for measuring individual student progress.
 The school board must coordinate with MDE in evaluating school sites and continuous improvement plans, consistent with best practices.

-1. By December 1st of each year, the Advisory Committee will meet to advise and assist the school district in the implementation of the school district system accountability and comprehensive continuous improvement process.
+1. By [ date ] of each year, the Advisory Committee will meet to advise and assist the school district in the implementation of the school district system accountability and comprehensive continuous improvement process.

 2. The Advisory Committee, working in cooperation with other committees of the school district [such as the Technology, Educational Effectiveness, Grade Level, Site Instruction, Curriculum and Assessment Committees, etc.], will provide active community participation in:

 a.
-Reviewing the school district instructional and curriculum plan, with emphasis on implementing the Minnesota Graduation Standards;
+Reviewing the school district instructional and curriculum plan, with emphasis on implementing the Minnesota Academic Standards;

 b.
 Identifying annual instruction and curriculum improvement goals for recommendation to the school board;